stokes91/generate-datamatrix/README.md

 Currently, only ASCII encoding is supported.
 The Data Matrix specification includes a number of additional codewords that improve efficiency for reduced character sets.

-## Zero dependencies
+## One dependency

-It's just a few hundred lines of clear, readable, code.
+It's just a few hundred lines of clear, readable, code; and relies on reed-solomon-datamatrix.

 ## Also Free